Fresh Herb Green Goddess Hummus

 Instructions

 2. In a food processor, combine all the hummus ingredients.
-Process for several minutes until a smooth, creamy consistency develops, scraping down the sides as needed.
-If you have trouble getting a smooth hummus, add a little splash of water or olive oil (the latter with yield a richer hummus).
-Repeat as needed.
+Process for several minutes until a smooth, creamy texture develops, scraping down the sides as needed.
+If you have trouble getting a smooth hummus, add a splash of water.

 Leave a Comment